myopenmath/policies/terms-of-service.md

 By using the MyOpenMath Services, you agree to be bound by these Terms and to the collection and use of your information as described in our [Privacy Policy](/privacy).
 If you do not agree to these Terms, you are not permitted to use the MyOpenMath Services.

+MyOpenMath does not provide direct student support.
+Instructor technical support is provided by volunteers and the user community through forums; no direct instructor support is provided.

 <h2 id="eligibility">2.
 Eligibility and Authority</h2>

 If you are agreeing to these Terms on behalf of a school, school district, or other educational institution (collectively, a “**School**”) for the purpose of having students access a course